thadguidry/pub/README.md

 ### 2.3.
 Operations
-IPSO Objects and their resources have the same operations as their counterparts in the OMA LWM2M specification [1] with the same semantics.
+IPSO Objects and their resources have the same operations as their counterparts in the [OMA LWM2M](http://www.openmobilealliance.org/release/LightweightM2M/V1_0-20170208-A/OMA-TS-LightweightM2M-V1_0-20170208-A.pdf) specification with the same semantics.

 1. Resource values: Read, Write, Execute (restricted by the Access Type field)
 2. Object Instances: Create, Delete (restricted by the Multiple Instances field)